Community based football clubs play a key role in the development of football in Australia.

 The NCDP is an enhanced version of the previous National Club Accreditation Scheme (NCAS) that was introduced in 2012.

 NCDP provides club’s with an on-line development platform that allows them to answer a series of questions regarding all facets of their football club.

 After completing the program, the club will receive an automated report summarizing their responses.

-Once approved by the FFA, the club will be provided with an Action Report noting the top five recommendations that a club could consider adopting for improvement and a logo recognizing level they have achieved based on the information received from their answers.
+Once approved by Football Australia, the club will be provided with an Action Report noting the top five recommendations that a club could consider adopting for improvement and a logo recognizing level they have achieved based on the information received from their answers.

 The topics covered within the program will be accompanied with an on-line resource library that will aim to provide Club's with the tools to up-skill themselves.